 While SSL certificates form a very important part of your overall security posture as a WordPress website owner, the security of your website itself should instead be entrusted in security processes and mechanisms, such as a secure development life cycle (SDLC), the implementation of network and web application firewalls (WAF), and regular malware and vulnerability scans.

-When it comes to the subject of encryption, I think most of us correctly visualize the rather abstract concept of jumbled words or characters so the original message is no longer legible, and thus protected from adversaries.
+When it comes to the subject of website encryption, I think most of us correctly visualize the rather abstract concept of jumbled words or characters so the original message is no longer legible, and thus protected from adversaries.
 However, few that I’ve encountered outside the security community have a firm understanding of what exactly the mechanics are behind that process.
 Encryption holds very ancient roots in human society, most obviously in military communications, where it’s designed to conceal the true message from enemies attempting to intercept to learn about troop movements and strategies.
-However, avoiding a verbose lesson in cryptographic history, for this article we’re going to focus on the concept of encryption and how it works in reference to modern websites utilizing SSL certificates for HTTPS.
+However, avoiding a verbose lesson in cryptographic history, for this article we’re going to focus on the concept of modern website encryption and how it works in reference to utilizing SSL certificates for HTTPS.

 Modern-day websites using HTTPS typically rely on a system called public key cryptography, also known as asymmetric cryptography, to protect data in transit.
 In public key cryptography the website owner generates a set of unique keys, one public key and one private key.
 The public key is as its name denotes, the non-private half of the relationship used by the public to facilitate private communication that can be nearly impossible to decode without possession of the associated private key.
 The integrity of this system depends entirely on both the secrecy of the private key and its strength against breaches.
 Much like if the keys to your house are stolen, if the private key is stolen, you are compromised and the only solution is to change the locks.
 This process is called re-keying in terms of SSL certificates.